How Brand Collaborations With Retailers Drive Business Results

 Sales and Distribution Agreements

-In this model, the brand partners with a retailer to sell their product to a larger base of customers — a move that can have a tremendous impact on sales and awareness, especially for a traditionally direct-to-consumer (DTC) brand.
+In this model, a brand partners with a retailer to sell their product to a larger base of customers — a move that can have a tremendous impact on sales and awareness, especially for a traditionally direct-to-consumer (D2C) brand.

-Of course, if the product is appealing and successful, the increased sales will be beneficial for both the brand and retailer alike.
+Of course, if the product is appealing and successful, the increased sales will benefit both the brand and the retailer.

 Joint Advertising Campaigns